MINERAL VS. CHEMICAL - WHAT DOES THIS MEAN?

 Black people are four times more likely to be diagnosed with advanced stage melanoma than non-Black people.
 Those who are diagnosed with melanoma are more likely to die from the cancer than white people with melanoma.

-Additionally, people of color are more likely to develop hyperpigmentation, or dark spots/patches of skin.
+Additionally, people of color are more likely to develop hyperpigmentation, or dark spots and dark patches of skin.
 Darker skin contains higher amounts of melanin, the pigment that gives skin its color.
 When the skin has an injury (even a minor one like a scrape or bug bite) the body overproduces melanin to protect that injury from the sun.

 To help prevent skin damage, daily use of sunscreen is strongly recommended, whether you are indoors or outdoors.

 Want to learn more about sunscreen and the skin?
-Send us your questions on the Contact Us page!
+Send us your questions via our Contact Us page!